History of Springfield, Massachusetts: The City of Progress

 The City of Springfield, and, in particular, the Springfield Armory played an important role in the early Industrial Revolution.
 As of 2011, Springfield is nicknamed The City of Firsts; however, throughout the 19th and early 20th centuries, its nickname was The City of Progress.
 Throughout its history, Springfield has been a center of commercial invention, ideological progress, and technological innovation.
 For example, in 1819, inventor Thomas Blanchard and his lathe led to the uses of interchangeable parts and assembly line mass production, which went on to influence the entire world – while originally making arms production at The Springfield Armory faster and less expensive.
 Blanchard – and Springfield – are credited with the discovery of the assembly line manufacturing process.
 Blanchard also invented the first modern car in Springfield, a "horseless carriage" powered by steam.

 The first American-English dictionary was produced in Springfield in 1806 by the company now known as Merriam Webster.
 Merriam Webster continues to maintain its worldwide headquarters in Springfield, just north of the Springfield Armory.

 In Springfield, "The City of Progress," many products were invented that are still popular and necessary today.
 For example, in 1844, Charles Goodyear perfected and patented vulcanized rubber at his factory in Springfield.
 (The automobile had not yet been invented, so Goodyear patented his rubber stamp rather than tires, for which he later became known).
 In 1856, the world's first-ever adjustable monkey wrench was invented in Springfield.
 In 1873, America's first postcard was invented in Springfield by the Morgan Envelope Factory.
 Also, America's first horse show and dog show were both produced in Springfield – 1853 and 1875, respectively.

 Well known for it “firsts," Springfield also has the distinction of being the last New England city to free another state's slave.
 In Massachusetts, the cruel institution was outlawed by 1783, in a court decision based on the 1780 Massachusetts Constitution.
 In 1808, a man from New York – where slavery, at the time, was legal – came to Springfield demanding the return of his escaped slave: a woman named Jenny who had been living in Springfield for several years.
-In a show of support for abolitionism, the citizens of Springfield raised enough money to buy Jenny's freedom from the New Yorker.
+In a show of support for abolitionism, the citizens of Springfield, among them Bezaleel Howard, raised enough money to buy Jenny's freedom from the New Yorker.
 Jenny lived a free woman in Springfield thereafter.